Skip to main content

 Optimize reports output for performance metrics

-In your reports, you will find a panel for Non-binomial data.
+In your reports, you will find a panel for Non-binomial metrics.
 This will include your performance metrics, if set up correctly.

 • Avg per tested visitor